connormurphy798/Flexle.jl/docs/principle.md

 Because of this, elements of weight 0 are supported—they simply are not placed in any level, and they are accordingly sampled with probability 0.

 [^max]: Strictly speaking, the maximum weight is undefined for levels containing no weights.
+Because by construction levels can contain only positive, non-zero weights and can therefore never have a true maximum of 0, representing an undefined maximum using the special value of 0 is unambiguous.

 [^numweights]: In practice, the dynamic range of the weights often increases as the number of weights increases, but this is not necessarily the case.